-- Note: (i) The syllabus has been divided into five units.
-Questions will be set from each unit with provision for internal choice. - (ii) In order to ensure that students do not leave out important portions of the syllabus, examiners shall be free to repeat the questions set in the previous examination. - Unit 1 : Preliminary: Definition, Essentials of Transfer, Competence of parties, subject matter of transfer, transfer to unborn person, registration of transfer, etc., - Unit 2 : General Rules or Transfer, Restrains on alienation absolute or partial, Restrains on free enjoyment, Covenants affecting enjoyment, divesting on insolvency - Unit 3 : Rules against Perpetuities, Future estates, -Doctrine of acceleration, Accumulation of income, exceptions - Unit 4 : Conditional transfer, Condition precedent, condition subsequent; vested and contingent interest, Doctrine of Election, Priority of rights. - Unit 5: Notice, transfer by limited owners transfer of property out of which maintenance claims have to be met.
+- Unit 1: Preliminary: Definition, Essentials of Transfer, Competence of parties, subject matter of transfer, transfer to unborn person, registration of transfer, etc., - Unit 2: General Rules or Transfer, Restrains on alienation absolute or partial, Restrains on free enjoyment, Covenants affecting enjoyment, divesting on insolvency - Unit 3: Rules against Perpetuities, Future estates, -Doctrine of acceleration, Accumulation of income, exceptions - Unit 4: Conditional transfer, Condition precedent, condition subsequent; vested and contingent interest, Doctrine of Election, Priority of rights. - Unit 5: Notice, transfer by limited owners transfer of property out of which maintenance claims have to be met.
+Transfer by person authorized only under certain circumstances to transfer.
+Transfer where third person is entitled to Maintenance Section 39.
+Transfer by holding out; Transfer by co-owner.

-The Transfer of Property Act (Act IV of 1882) as amended upto date Mulla : Transfer of Property Act Joshi : The Indian Easements Act (Act V of 1882) Menon, A.D. : The Law of Property Sarthi, V.P. : Law of Transfer of Property Shukla, S.N. : Transfer of Property Act Saxena, LC.: Transfer of Property Act
+The Transfer of Property Act (Act IV of 1882) as amended upto date Mulla:

+Transfer of Property Act

+Joshi: The Indian Easements Act (Act V of 1882)

+Menon, A.D.: The Law of Property Sarthi, V.P.: Law of Transfer of Property Shukla, S.N.: Transfer of Property Act Saxena, LC.: Transfer of Property Act